masnagam/rust-case-studies/actix-web-illegal-chunked-encoding/README.md

 # actix-web illegal chunked-encoding issue

+> actix/actix-web#1611

 When `actix-web` receives an HTTP request with `Upgrade: h2c` header for a resource which will be encoded with the chunked-encoding, it responds an illegal chunked-encoding response.

+This issue has been fixed by actix/actix-web#1615, but it's for actix-web 3.x.
+The PR won't be applied to actix-web 2.x.
+Use the workaround below if you like to use actix-web 2.x.

 ## Reproduction Environments